 Pre-requisites: Minimum grade of P in OTHR 5285.

 OTHR 5287.
 Intensive Occupational Therapy Practice: Fieldwork IIA.
-1 to 9 Credit Hour.
+9 Credit Hours.

-This course entails three months of full-time supervised fieldwork experience with the opportunity to treat individuals with a variety of diagnoses across the lifespan and to complete a professional reasoning master's project.
+This course entails three months of full-time supervised fieldwork experience with the opportunity to treat individuals with a variety of diagnoses across the lifespan.
 Fieldwork Level II is an in-depth experiential learning experience that is critical to occupational therapy education.
 In supervised settings, students apply their academically acquired body of knowledge in varied settings where occupational therapy services are provided.
-A facilitated professional reasoning experience requires students to examine the application of theories and evidence to support evaluation and intervention in the occupational therapy process.
-A master's project culminates in a needs analysis and project implementation serving the needs of the clients or setting of the fieldwork experience.
+This course will provide an in-depth experience in the practice and application of the occupational therapy process with individuals who are experiencing deficits in occupational performance or are at-risk for occupational dysfunction as a result of physical, psychosocial, developmental, learning or cognitive factors.
+Fieldwork placements will include traditional and community-based delivery systems.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.